redkite-labs/RedKiteCmsSandbox/README.md

 Support
 -------
-If you require support you can ask for help at [RedKite CSM users forum](https://groups.google.com/forum/?hl=it#!forum/alphalemoncms-users).
+If you require support you can ask for help at [RedKite CSM users forum](https://groups.google.com/forum/?hl=it#!forum/redkitecms-users).

-If you want to collaborate, just introduce yourself at [RedKite CSM developers forum](https://groups.google.com/forum/?hl=it#!forum/alphalemoncms-dev).
+If you want to collaborate, just introduce yourself at [RedKite CSM developers forum](https://groups.google.com/forum/?hl=it#!forum/redkitecms-dev).

 Stay in touch
 -------------
 RedKite CMS is present on major social networks:

-Follow [@redkite-labs on Twitter](https://twitter.com/edkite-labs) for the latest news
+Follow [@redkite-cms on Twitter](https://twitter.com/redkitecms) for the latest news

 Like RedKite CMS at [Facebook](https://www.facebook.com/redkitecms)